aminem0/dwc-owl/README.md

 ### Conclusion

   This added structure is what enables reliable querying, validation, and integration.
-Once entities are typed, SPARQL queries that target precise aspects of datasets, such as `retrieve all occurrences of Antarctic lanternfish that have media`, `list all agents involved in identifications` or `retrieve all occurrences whose identifications used bibliographic resources` no longer rely on conventions or documentation alone.
+Once entities are typed, SPARQL queries that target precise aspects of datasets, such as `retrieve all occurrences of Antarctic lanternfish that have media`, `list all agents involved in identifications`, `retrieve all nucleotide sequences producedby material collected in a particular event` no longer rely on conventions or documentation alone.
 Instead, they rely on formal semantics that can be applied consistently by machines.

   Beyond querying, reasoning also supports data validation and quality control.
 Inferred types and relationships can be checked against expectations, revealing modeling inconsistencies, missing assertions, or unintended uses of terms.
 In this way, reasoners act not only as knowledge expanders, but also as diagnostic tools.